 - Earn a 3.7 GPA in human rights courses and a 3.5 GPA overall.

 - Successfully realize an SMU Engaged Learning project that focuses on a clear human rights issue and is overseen by a faculty member affiliated with or approved by EHRP.
-Under some circumstances, a project of equivalent focus and scope pursued through another opportunity at SMU (e.g. Hamilton Research Scholars, Community Outreach Fellowship, Public Service Fellowship, etc.) may be substituted for an Engaged Learning project.
+Under some circumstances, a project of equivalent focus and scope pursued through another official SMU program (e.g. Hamilton Research Scholars, Community Outreach Fellowship, Public Service Fellowship, etc.) may be substituted for an Engaged Learning project.

 When all the above requirements are met, a final decision about distinction is made by EHRP staff in coordination with selected SMU faculty and the Dedman College Dean’s Office.
 Questions about distinction can be directed to EHRP Associate Director Dr. Brad Klein at email@example.com.